Fundamentals of Alimony in Arizona

-As we’ve mentioned previously, alimony is one of the most common terms in a divorce agreement.
-When one spouse has come to rely on another fiscally, a divorce can be earth-shattering for someone’s lifestyle and everyday operations.
-As such, the legal system aims to ensure that acclimation to life following a divorce is as seamless as possible, which means alimony may be granted if certain requirements are met.
+We want to share the basics of alimony in Arizona.
+Alimony is one of the most common terms you may hear in an Arizona divorce.
+When one spouse has come to financially rely on his or her spouse, a divorce can be earth-shattering for someone’s lifestyle and everyday operations.
+As such, the legal system aims to ensure that a person’s transition following a divorce is as seamless as possible, which means alimony may be granted if certain requirements are met.

-We’ve already discussed the determining factors under which a spouse must fall according to the Arizona Revised Statutes to be eligible for alimony.
-Today, we want to go over more of the basics surrounding spousal maintenance.
-We will highlight how spousal support is calculated and what durations of alimony payments are common following a divorce agreement or court order.
-If you are going through a divorce and are seeking legal help in the state of Arizona, trust the family law professionals at Hildebrand Law to get you the aid you need.
+We have previously written about the requirements for alimony.
+Today, we want to go over more of the basics of alimony in Arizona.
+We will highlight how spousal support is calculated and what duration of alimony payments are common following a divorce agreement or court order.
+If you are going through a divorce and are seeking legal help in the state of Arizona, trust the family law professionals at Hildebrand Law, PC to get you the aid you need.

 Determining Duration of Alimony Payments

 Like eligibility of a spouse for alimony, setting the length of spousal maintenance is the second half of the criteria for such an award.
 If a spouse is seeking a maintenance order and they have met the requirements necessary to determine they are indeed eligible, the court will then examine multiple factors to come up with the length of time for which spousal support will be paid.
 Per the Arizona Revised Statutes (ARS), there are 13 relevant factors.
 Some of these factors include:

 - Standard of living during the marriage: Becoming accustomed to a certain way of living, only to have your life do a complete 180-degree turn after finalization of the divorce, can be a Shellshock.
 This aims to make the transition slightly easier

 - Duration of the marriage: longer marriages lead to other changes in life, like moving away from work or losing marketable skills for job prospects